-This hack will work better with a toilet that is not overflowing just yet, this is because you will need to add more liquid to the toilet bowl.
+This hack will work better when it is not overflowing just yet, this is because you will need to add more liquid to the toilet bowl.

-STEP 1: Squirt generous amounts of dish soap or shampoo into the clogged toilet.
+STEP 1: Squirt generous amounts of dish soap or shampoo into the it.
 You can also cut a bar of soap into pieces and use that instead.

 STEP 2: Add a gallon of very hot (but not boiling) water to the bowl.